richardelms/spil_event_unity_plugin/README.md

 <p>
 <strong>iOS</strong></br>
-1: Drag the spil framework into the root of the Xcode project
+1: Drag the spil framework into the root of the Xcode project</br>
-2: Add a new 'Run Script' phase - ON TOP - of the Build Phases tab using the following Shell command and build the project: /usr/bin/python Spil.framework/setup.py $(PROJECT_NAME)
+2: Add a new 'Run Script' phase - ON TOP - of the Build Phases tab using the following Shell command and build the project: /usr/bin/python Spil.framework/setup.py $(PROJECT_NAME)</br>
-<strong>OR</strong>
+<strong>OR</strong></br>
-1: Drag the spil framework into the root of the Xcode project
+1: Drag the spil framework into the root of the Xcode project</br>
-2: In terminal, cd to the root of the Xcode project
+2: In terminal, cd to the root of the Xcode project</br>
-3: Run the following command: "python Spil.framework/setup.py <Project-Name>" project name being the name of the Xcode project most commonly python Spil.framework/setup.py Unity-iPhone
+3: Run the following command: "python Spil.framework/setup.py <Project-Name>" project name being the name of the Xcode project most commonly python Spil.framework/setup.py Unity-iPhone</br>
 <p>

 <h3>Changelog</h3>